ethereum/devp2p/caps/eth.md

 single item called the 'block body'.

     block-body = [transactions, ommers, withdrawals]
+    transactions = [tx₁, tx₂, ...]
+    ommers = [header₁, header₂, ...]
+    withdrawals = [withdrawal₁, withdrawal₂, ...]

+For the purpose of block propagation (now defunct), full blocks were relayed as a combined item:

+    block = [header, transactions, ommers]

 The validity of block headers depends on the context in which they are used.
 For a single block header, only the validity of the proof-of-work seal (`mix-digest`, `block-nonce`)